French Riviera Beyond Nice: Hidden Coastal Towns Worth Visiting

 A Peninsula of Secluded Luxury

-The peninsula’s exclusivity means you won’t find bustling crowds here.
-Instead, you’ll discover a serene atmosphere, perfect for those looking to unwind in a refined setting.
-It’s the kind of place where you can spend hours simply enjoying the views and the peaceful surroundings.
+The peninsula’s exclusivity means you won’t find bustling crowds here, not really.
+Instead you get this calm kind of atmosphere, good for people who want to unwind in a refined setting.
+It is the sort of place where you can spend hour after hour just savoring the views, and the quiet surroundings, kind of unhurried.

 Breathtaking Views and Intimate Stays